 For centuries, people have turned to plants like the dark purple Sambucus nigra berry for wellness support.
-This fruit, often called 'nature’s medicine chest,' appears in folk traditions worldwide as a remedy for everything from seasonal sniffles—the very reason many now seek out an elderberry tincture for cold—to skin irritations.
+This fruit, often called "nature’s medicine chest," appears in folk traditions worldwide as a remedy for everything from seasonal sniffles to skin irritations.
 Today, its concentrated form—a liquid extract made from ripe berries—fills shelves in health stores and pharmacies across America.

 Modern interest in plant-based solutions has brought new attention to this ancient practice.
 Many now use berry-based supplements during winter months, hoping to shorten bouts of sneezing or sore throats.
 While some studies suggest these extracts might boost immune activity, experts like Dr. Naoki Umeda remind us that more research is needed to confirm concrete benefits.